areke/Drupal-Ladder/hello/README.txt

 INSTALLATION
 ------------
-1. Place the register_notify module in the /modules directory.
+1. Place the hello module in the /modules directory.
 2. Enable the module under '/admin/modules'.

 TODO